First, The Big Picture

 Liberals rightfully lambast Bush for getting us into the disastrous Iraq war.

 And the Obama administration has probably supported even more terrorists – in Libya, Syria and elsewhere – than Bush.
-See thisthisthisthisand this.
+See

 In other words, both GOP and Dem politicians are supporting destability, terrorism and war.